algolia/algoliasearch-magento/README.md

 ##### 404 issue when accessing to System > Configuration > Algolia Search

-You can follow this [http://www.fanplayr.com/1415/magento-404-error-page-not-found-in-configuration/](http://www.fanplayr.com/1415/magento-404-error-page-not-found-in-configuration/)
+If you encounter this issue you can follow this [http://www.fanplayr.com/1415/magento-404-error-page-not-found-in-configuration/](http://www.fanplayr.com/1415/magento-404-error-page-not-found-in-configuration/)

 Features
 --------